-During 2016, FEHRL worked on developing the next SERRP, following the expiry of SERRP V. There are a few major changes with this iteration; firstly, giving the rapid pace of development in vehicle automation, this document covers a three-year timeframe rather than five years as previously.
-When FEHRL placed FOR at the centre of the last SERRP, we did not imagine that driverless vehicles have become a reality with major trials in Europe, such as the driverless truck trial undertaken in April 2016.
+During 2016, FEHRL worked on developing the next SERRP, following the expiry of SERRP V. There were a few major changes with this iteration; firstly, giving the rapid pace of development in vehicle automation, this document covers a three-year timeframe, rather than five years as previously.
+When FEHRL placed FOR at the centre of the last SERRP, it did not imagine that driverless vehicles would have become a reality with major trials in Europe, such as the driverless truck trial undertaken in April 2016.

 - Governance for Implementation which impacts the potential to implement innovation;

 - Health and Safety to sit at the centre of all other areas;

 - Cross and Multi Modal integration, recognising the road network as part of wider transport network;

 - Maintenance and upgrading of ageing infrastructure covering technologies to keep our infrastructure safe and adapting for future transport scenarios;

 - Digitalisation covering adaptation of infrastructure to vehicle automation and smart systems;

 - Carbon and Environment, seeking to reduce the carbon intensity of our infrastructure as well as reducing noise and air pollution; and